Contributed By Duensing Kippen, Ltd.

 The Town and City Planning Act and the Enhancement and Conservation of National Environmental Quality Act control land use and zoning in Thailand.
 However, the specific, detailed and varied application of these Acts is implemented by regulations or announcements, as the case may be, issued under the Acts that apply to specific geographic localities in Thailand.

 The BCA controls construction, refurbishment and demolition of buildings.
 The standard provision of the Act applies to all such activity.
 However, under the Act, structures intended for a specific use, eg, hotels, condominiums and shopping malls, are considered “controlled structures” and more detailed and rigorous regulations issued under the Act and specific to each are applicable.
-Regulations may also be issued from time to time that are applicable in specific localities that prescribe particular design and appearance requirements for newly constructed or modified buildings.
+Regulations may also be issued from time to time, applicable in specific localities, that prescribe particular design and appearance requirements for newly constructed or modified buildings.

 In general, the right to develop any new project or complete a major refurbishment is provided by obtaining a construction permit issued under the BCA by the relevant local government administration.
 The local administration’s decision as to whether such permission will be granted must also take into account compliance with all other applicable land use law, such as the Town and City Planning Act and the Enhancement and Conservation of National Environmental Quality Act, as well as other controls applicable to some types of construction.
 These include any requisite initial environmental examination or, for larger projects, any environmental impact assessment report, including analysis of a project’s expected effects on third parties.